chenpenghao/addressbook-level4/docs/DeveloperGuide.md

 > Use case ends

 3c.
 The use input a tag that does now exist
 > 3c1.
-To-do list prompts a message to query if the user needs to create a new list
+To-do list prompts a message to query if the user needs to create a new list <br>
 > 3c2.
-User confirms yes or no
+User confirms yes or no <br>
 > 3c3.
 To-do list add the tag (UC #2) and update the task, show new information on UI <br>
 > Use case ends